vodquang96/django-anymail/docs/sending/anymail_additions.rst

         You should format any non-string data into a string before setting it as metadata.
 See :ref:`formatting-merge-data`.

+        Depending on the ESP, this metadata **could be exposed to the recipients** in the message headers, so don't include sensitive data.

     .. attribute:: merge_metadata

-        Set this to a `dict` of *per-recipient* metadata values the ESP should store with the message, for later search and retrieval.
+        On a message with multiple recipients, if your ESP supports it, you can set this to a `dict` of *per-recipient* metadata values the ESP should store with the message, for later search and retrieval.
 Each key in the dict is a recipient email (address portion only), and its value is a dict of metadata for that recipient: